Gravitational wave background

 The gravitational wave background (also GWB and stochastic background) is a random background of gravitational waves permeating the Universe, which is detectable by gravitational-wave experiments, like pulsar timing arrays.
-The signal may be intrinsically random, like from stochastic processes in the early Universe, or may be produced by an incoherent superposition of a large number of weak independent unresolved gravitational-wave sources, like supermassive black-hole binaries.
+The signal may be intrinsically random, due to stochastic processes in the early Universe and the relic gravitational waves produced directly by cosmic inflation, or it may be produced by an incoherent superposition of a large number of weak independent unresolved gravitational-wave sources, such as supermassive black-hole binaries.
 Detecting the gravitational wave background can provide information that is inaccessible by any other means about astrophysical source population, like hypothetical ancient supermassive black-hole binaries, and early Universe processes, like hypothetical primordial inflation and cosmic strings.

 Sources of a stochastic background

 Several potential sources for the background are hypothesized across various frequency bands of interest, with each source producing a background with different statistical properties.
 The sources of the stochastic background can be broadly divided into two categories: cosmological sources, and astrophysical sources.